-- 1) Set priorities and approve objectives set by the ECC Manager - 2) Advise Mayor and Council as to whether the declaration of a State of Emergency is required. - 3) Approve the spending of public funds for the implementation of the Incident Action Plan. - 4) Formally requests Provincial and/or Federal government assistance. - 5) Maintain a detailed log of all discussions, decisions, or actions. - 6) Conduct and participate in a post-emergency debriefing.
+- 1) Set priorities and approve objectives set by the ECC Manager - Advise Mayor and Council as to whether the declaration of a State of Emergency is required. - 3) Approve the spending of public funds for the implementation of the Incident Action Plan. - 4) Formally request Provincial and/or Federal government assistance. - 5) Maintain detailed record(s) of all discussions, decisions, or actions. - 6) Conduct and participate in a post-emergency debriefing.